lzehl/python-odmlviz/doc/source/tutorial.rst

 	Creative Commons Attribution-ShareAlike 4.0 International
 	`License <http://creativecommons.org/licenses/by-sa/4.0/>`_

-In general there are two different kinds of tables you can create yet: a table with an overview of your whole odML or a table comparing different sections of the odML due to their properties.
-How they exactly look like will be shown later.
-But you should know, that only the first table can be converted back to an odML-file.
+We provide routines for two formats (csv and xls) which can be use to create and save a flat table representation of a complete odML file and the other way around.
+Additionally, we provide routines which only create and save a table containing repeating sections within an odML file.
+How the routines are used and how the corresponding tables look like will be described in the following.

 odML-table
 ***********

-This table is basically just a flat version of the odML-file.
-Every row of the table represents a value of the odML (as you will see later, that does not mean you have to print every value) and gives all available information about this value.
-Those are:
+In the flat representation of an odML file as a table every row of the represents an odML Value.
+The row contains not only the data of the odML Value, but provides also all available information on the corresponding odML Propery and Section.
+In total the table contains in each row the following mendatory and optional information of an odML Value:

 **Path**:
 	The Path to the Section next to the Value.
 Every Value belongs to exactly